Non existence and strong ill-posedness in $C^k$ and Sobolev spaces for SQG: Introduction

 Due to incompressibility and the transport structure of SQG the $L^p$ ($1\leq p\leq \infty$) norms of the scalar $\theta$ and the $L^2$ norm of the velocity field $v=(v_1,v_2)$ (kinetic energy) are conserved quantities of the system (\ref{SQG}) for sufficiently regular solutions.
 Global existence of weak solutions in $L^2$ was proven by Resnick in \cite{Resnic} (see also \cite{const2} in the case of bounded domains) and extended by Marchand in \cite{Marchand} to the class of initial data in $L^p$ with $p>\frac43$.
 However non-uniqueness of weak solutions was obtained by Buckmaster, Shkoller and Vicol in \cite{Buckmaster} for solutions in $\Lambda^{-1}\theta\in C_t^{\sigma}C_x^{\beta}$ with $\frac12<\beta<\frac45$ and $\sigma < \frac{\beta}{2-\beta}$.

 One of the main objectives of this paper is to construct solutions in $\mathds{R}^2$ of SQG that initially are in $C^k\cap L^2$ ($k\geq 2$) but are not in $C^{k}$ for $t>0$.
+Note that if we consider a velocity field $v(\theta)=\nabla^{\perp}\Lambda^{-(1+\epsilon)}(\theta)$ with $\epsilon>0$, then we have local existence in $C^{k}$ for (\ref{SQG}).
 We also prove strong ill-posedness in $H^{s}$ for critical and supercritical spaces in the range $s\in(\frac32,2]$.
 Moreover we construct solutions that are initially in $H^{s}$ for $s\in(\frac32,2)$ but are not in $H^{s}$ for $t>0$, and that are unique in a certain sense that we will specify later.
 For the SQG equation, there were no strong ill-posedness results in $H^{s}$ and $C^{k}$ prior to the ones obtained in this paper.
-There are ill-posedness results for active scalars with more singular velocities obtained in \cite{Kukavica}.
+There are ill-posedness results for active scalars with more singular velocities obtained by Kukavica, Vicol and Wang in \cite{Kukavica} and, in the case of SQG, in \cite{Elgindi} Elgindi and Masmoudi a mild ill-posedness result is obtained for perturbations of a stationary solution.
+This, however, does not imply mild or strong ill-posedness for SQG.
+For more details about this as well as the specific definitions of mild and strong ill-posedness, see subsection \ref{illposedness} below.
+A few days after our result appeared on the arXiv, Jeong and Kim \cite{Injee} posted an article on the arXiv with a similar result to the one we have for the critical space $H^{2}$.

 There are some remarkable results regarding norm growth in the periodic setting for SQG.
 Kiselev and Nazarov \cite{Nazarov} showed that there exists initial conditions with arbitrarily small norm in $H^s$ ($s\geq 11$) that become large after a long period of time.
 Recently, He and Kiselev proved in \cite{SmallscaleSQG} an exponential in time growth for the $C^2$ norm